rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

 draft: false
 ---

-I recently had a challenge at work where I had to allow developers to deploy a functioning Azure environment, but also allow them to access the environment from GitHub Actions.
-The problem in a corporate environment is that we really really really like to know the IP address you are coming from, and whitelist that.
-The GitHub Action runners hosted by GitHub fail this requirement.
-The solution is to use a 'self-hosted' runner that you can create and know the IP address used.
-The problem is that in general;
+I recently had a challenge at work where I had to give developers the ability to deploy a functioning Azure environment, but also allow them to access the environment from GitHub Actions to run tests aginst it.
+The problem with that is, because we are in a corporate environment, we really really really like to know the IP address traffic is coming from, and whitelist that as required.
+The GitHub Action runners hosted by GitHub fail this requirement because we would have massive whitelist and anyone running a GitHub access could potentially access our infrastructure.
+No good.

+The solution is to use a 'self-hosted' runner.
+That is essentially where you have your own machine, install a GitHub Runner Agent on it, and whitelist your known 'good' IP.
+But, the problem with this is;
  - A corporation won't let you do things at the GitHub Organisation level (resonably so)
- - A GitHub runner that can listen for jobs for multiple repos is set at the per repo level
+ - A GitHub runner can't be shared across repositories unless you add it at the organistaion level

-Given that, you really need a github runner per repo, where you have admin/owner access as the developer.

-But, we all know that orgs create far more repos than you would think possible.
-So, while self-hosted runners are great, creating and managing a runner per repo is exceedingly painful and inefficient.
+So, you would have to create github runner for every repository you want to have a self-hosted runner on.
+Fine probably for a personal project, but, we all know that orgs create far more repos than you would think possible.
+So, creating and managing a runner per repo is exceedingly painful and inefficient if you make a VM for each repository you want a runner on.

-The ideal solution is to use docker to create a runner as required.
-We could have one VM that could run multiple containers as runners.
+We could improve that by using docker to create many runners on one VM .
 Problem solved!
 Yet, we then need a script or process to manage that.
-It's an improvement, but it still seems like we need a process and scripts to manage that.
-We have more efficency, but the management piece hasn't got too far forward.
-But, what if we could go a level above that and use a Kubernetes cluster (which can run docker containers!) to do almost all of this for us?
+We need to make a Dockerfile/script, find the repo, name the runner, add it, recreate it every so often to 'refresh' it and clear out it's disk when many runs have completed etc etc...
+It's an improvement, but it still seems like a lot of overhead.
+But, what if we could go a level above an Os and Docker, and use a Kubernetes cluster (which can run docker containers!) to do almost all of this for us?

+## K8S GitHub Runners

-The project is called [Github Actions Runner Controller](https://github.com/actions/actions-runner-controller) aims to solve this problem.
-We can use a couple of helm charts to allow us to create a YAML definition that would create and attach a Github Runner to our Github repositories on demand.
+The solution is a project called Github Actions Runner Controller: https://github.com/actions/actions-runner-controller

+We can use a couple of helm charts to install the solution on our cluster and then we can create a simple YAML definition to create and attach a Github Runner to our Github repositories on demand.

-## PreReqs
+### PreReqs

 I have tested the following on an Azure AKS cluster.
-Create one in anticpation, it can be nothing fancy and the defaults are fine, just set your contect to use it.

-Then run these commands.
+Create one in anticipation, it can be low spec with a single node with 2 CPUs and 4GB RAM.
+Sset your context to use it and then run these commands.
 Change the versions if there is a new one available, but this example works as of February 2023.

 ```yaml
 helm repo add jetstack https://charts.jetstack.io